kiwi-lang/uetools/README.rst

 * Disable plugins
 * Add dedicated server targets
 * Automatically configure project settings for Python
-* Works on both Linux & Windows seemlessly
+* Works on both Linux & Windows seamlessly
 * Add Doxygen to your project

 Rational
 --------

 Unreal engine has 222 comandlets, 83 commands and more than 1237 command line parameters hidden inside its code, very few are documented.

 ``uetools`` identifies the useful arguments and bundle them inside a command line utility, forming groups/set of arguments with a singular purpose.